ariutokintumi/ERC-20-Pre-initialization/erc/rationale.md

 ## Risks and Limitations
 - Slightly more complex contract logic (all reads must check for the sentinel).
 - “Storage bloat” possible, but no worse than any other pre-initialization or airdrop.
-- This approach is opt-in; only new contracts using this ERC can benefit.
+- This approach is opt-in; only new contracts using this extension can benefit.

 ## Conclusion

-This ERC is a safe, optional, and backward-compatible method to enable **predictable gas costs** for first-time token holders, especially during high-demand events, while preserving ERC-20 compatibility and preventing any accounting “mess” for token projects.
+This extension is a safe, optional, and backward-compatible method to enable **predictable gas costs** for first-time token holders, especially during high-demand events, while preserving ERC-20 compatibility and preventing any accounting “mess” for token projects.

 ---

 Questions or feedback?
-See the [conceptual live calculator](https://erc-20-pre-initialization.tiiny.site/) to understand the idea better, check the [testing results](../testing/test_results.txt) or reply at the [Ethereum Magicians Post](https://ethereum-magicians.org/t/erc-tbd-erc-20-pre-initialization-function-gas-savings-for-first-time-token-receivers/24993).
+See the [conceptual live calculator](https://erc-20-pre-initialization.tiiny.site/) to understand the idea better, check the [testing results](../testing/test_results.txt) or reply at the [Ethereum Magicians Post](https://ethereum-magicians.org/t/erc-tbd-erc-20-pre-initialization-extension-sentinel-storage-gas-savings-for-first-time-token-receivers/24993).